rails/rails/guides/source/getting_started.md

 this, we need to implement a link of some sort in the view and a `destroy` action in the `CommentsController`.

-So first, let's add the delete link in the `app/views/comments/_comment.html.erb` partial:
+So first, let's add the delete button in the `app/views/comments/_comment.html.erb` partial:

 ```html+erb